Oil set for third straight weekly decline amid tariff concerns

 The benchmarks were also under pressure from swelling U.S. crude inventories, which rose sharply last week as demand softened on ongoing refinery maintenance.

-(Reporting by Sudarshan Varadhan and Jeslyn Lerh; Editing by Edwina Gibbs and Michael Perry)
+(Reporting by Anna Hirtenstein.
+Additional reporting by Sudarshan Varadhan and Jeslyn Lerh; Editing by Edwina Gibbs, Michael Perry and Emelia Sithole-Matarise)